United States 17 min

 What are the typical costs of expanding to the US?

-Expanding to the US can generate some serious expenses, both up front and longer-term.
+Expanding to the US can generate some serious expenses, both up-front and longer-term.

-In many cases, cost categories can include:
+Cost categories can include:

 • Legal and registration fees